Copyright © 2007-2018 Russ Dewey

 A three year lifespan for a theory might sound discouraging if you just worked for years to publish a scientific paper.
 However, this is the sign of an active and developing science.

 If you can use a 20-year-old map to navigate a city, the city must not be growing.
 If theories stay the same for many years, that might indicate a stagnant area of research.
-If theories change, that indicates people are finding out new things.
+If theories change as the result of new evidence, that means people are still finding out new things.

 Moral: Even good theories become obsolete and outdated.
 Scientists continually look for new and more accurate information.